thelonewolf39/My-Game/README.md

 > ⚠️ iOS support may come in the future once there’s an official App Store release, but there is **no way to play on iOS directly right now**.

+---

 ## 💙 Our Promise to Players

 *Thryndor* will always remain free to play.
 There will never be microtransactions, pay-to-win systems, or manipulative monetization.
 We want players to enjoy the game without feeling exploited.
 Any future updates or versions will honor this principle.

+---

+## Modding Policy
+The current version of the game is closed-source.
+Every version that becomes 3 releases old will be published as open-source for anyone to study, modify, or fork.

+- Latest 3 versions: Closed-source, supported.
+- Versions older than that: Open-source, unsupported.

+This way, you can mod older versions freely, while the newest releases keep moving forward.